Kodular/OldDocs/components/google/google-maps.md

-# Google Map
+# Google Maps

-Google Map component allows users to use Google Maps integrated directly to their apps.
+Google Maps component allows users to use Google Maps integrated directly to their apps.